apisearch-io/search-ui/README.md

 });
 ```

+Parameters:
+ - `target`: is the dom selector, it can be an id or a class.
+ - `placeholder`: the default html input placeholder.
+ - `autofocus`: when set to `true`, the cursor is focused on the input.
+ - `startSearchOn`: is the minimum number of characters to start searching.
+ - `classNames`:
+    - `container`: refers to the parent `div` that contains the widget.
+    - `input`: refers to the html input.

 ## Suggested Search

 The suggested search input goes one step further.
 You can
 get auto-completed suggestions list related to the text
 you are looking for just below the search input.